 Abolition is about abolishing the conditions under which prison became the solution to problems, rather than abolishing the buildings we call prisons.

 I was in 5th grade when the cracks in the foundation the United States raised me on really started to show.
 My teacher taught us about greenhouse gas emissions and said, rather matter-of-factly, that within mine or my children’s lifetime Earth would become like Venus… inhospitable to human life.
-No alternatives offered, no paths to healing the atmosphere, just existential dread and a feeling of powerlessness.
+No alternatives or paths to healing the atmosphere were offered; just existential dread and a feeling of powerlessness.
+Classic neo-liberalism.
 My 11-year-old self was stunned.
 “We’re on the fast track to extinction and we’re just gonna… do 5th grade like business as usual??”

-As a person racialized as white, who identifies as the gender I was assigned at birth, whose romantic interests generally have the opposite gender assignment, who is mostly neurotypical and able bodied, who is fluent in English, who has always known the stability of having a roof over my head and access to food… I hold many privileges in this white supremacist, cis-hetero-patriarchial, mess of oppression we call the “modern” world.
+As a person racialized as white, who identifies as the gender I was assigned at birth, whose romantic interests generally have the opposite gender assignment, who is mostly neurotypical and able bodied, who is fluent in English, who has always known the stability of a roof over my head and access to food… I hold many privileges in this white supremacist, cis-hetero-patriarchial, mess of oppression we call the “modern” world.
 My experience is that of someone allegedly “protected” by and “safe” from the genocidal violence that built and upholds the colonial world we know.
-Yet and still, all my basic needs are behind a pay-wall, my bodily autonomy is pending legislation, my neighbors are attacked, my planet is actively being destroyed in the pursuit of capital, and for me to stand up against any of these injustices is to face the threat of intense state repression.
+And even with such so-called protections, my planet is actively being destroyed in the pursuit of capital while all of my basic needs are behind a pay-wall, my tax dollars fund terror campaigns both locally and globally, my bodily autonomy is pending legislation, and for me to effectively challenge any of these injustices is to face the threat of intense state repression.

 Your freedom is shackled and chained to mine.
 And until I’m free, you’re not free either.